andreicek/oib.js/README.md

 ## What is OIB?

 OIB is _Osobni identifikacijski broj_ (eng.
-Personal identification number); a uniq numerical identificator of companies and people in Republic of Craotia.
+Personal identification number); a uniq numerical identificator of companies and people in Republic of Croatia.
 It's in use since 2009.

 ## Usage